SasPes/pico-4-apps/README.md

 # Pico 4 Apps (P4A)

-List of Pico 4 apps with pictures, reviews and links to Steam page
+List of Pico 4 apps with pictures, rating and links to Steam page

 https://p4a.onrender.com

 ![pico4](./src/img/ss.png "Pico 4")

+## TODO's
+- [ ] no image available
+- [ ] no reviews
+- [ ] wrong app linked with Steam (ex.
+"Beat" is not "Beat Saber")

 ### Pico 4 list
 ```html